 In addition to the millions of Braided Hair Cents struck for circulation, proofs were also struck in extremely limited quantities (Buy on eBay).
-The sale of these pieces was not regulated until 1857 when 200 proofs were produced, representing the largest number of proof strikings for both the type and large cent denomination.
-The lowest proof mintage for the series was an estimated 20 pieces, a number seen during several years.
+The sale of these pieces was not regulated until 1857 when 200 proofs were produced, representing the largest number of proof strikings for both the type and denomination.
+The earlier years of the series have mintages as low as 20 pieces, with an even smaller number of survivors.

-No Proofs are known for the first year of issue, as collectors usually bought their new coins early in the year when the old type was still in use.
-No proofs were struck in 1851 or 1853 either, allegedly due to the lack of demand.
+No proofs are known to exist for the first year of series in 1839, as collectors usually bought their new coins early in the year when the old type was still in use.
+Proofs are also unknown for the year 1851, supposedly due to lack of demand.

 Proof Braided Hair Large Cent Mintages